Connotation

 A connotation is a commonly understood cultural or emotional association that any given word or phrase carries, in addition to its explicit or literal meaning, which is its denotation.

-A connotation is frequently described as either positive or negative, with regard to its pleasing or displeasing emotional connection.
+The majority of connotations can be described as either positive or negative, with regard to its pleasing or displeasing emotional connection.
 For example, a stubborn person may be described as being either strong-willed or pig-headed; although these have the same literal meaning (stubborn), strong-willed connotes admiration for the level of someone's will (a positive connotation), while pig-headed connotes frustration in dealing with someone (a negative connotation).

+Some words have such strong connotations that they are better known for the connotation they provide, rather than a dictionary definition.
+For instance, a significant amount of profanities, such as shit or fuck are commonly used for purposes entirely unrelated to their dictionary definition.

 Usage

 "Connotation" branches into a mixture of different meanings.
 These could include the contrast of a word or phrase with its primary, literal meaning (known as a denotation), with what that word or phrase specifically denotes.
 The connotation essentially relates to how anything may be associated with a word or phrase; for example, an implied value, judgement or feelings.